-AD 4400 Unmonuned eineneft, etete and least regulation, limitations MONITOD 0/00/40 AB 1190 Unmanned aircraft: state and local regulation: limitations.
-MONITOR 2/22/19 (Irwin) Will would, among other things, prohibit a state or local From printer , , , , , , , , , , , , , , , , , , , agency from adopting any law or regulation that bans the • operation of an unmanned aircraft system.
-Would include the operation of small unmanned aircraft systems within the definition of hazardous recreational activity for purposes of public entity liability.
+AB 1190 Unmanned aircraft: state and local regulation: limitations.
+Would, MONITOR 3/11/19 (Irwin) among other things, prohibit a state or local agency from adopting Assembly Privacy and , , any law or regulation that bans the operation of an unmanned Consumer Protection and aircraft system.
+Would include the operation of small unmanned Judiciary Committees aircraft systems within the definition of hazardous recreational activity for purposes of public entity liability.
 Would authorize a state or local agency to adopt regulations to enforce a requirement that a small unmanned aircraft system be properly registered under existing federal regulations.
 Would also authorize a state or local agency to require an unmanned aircraft operator to provide proof of federal, state, or local registration to licensing or enforcement officials.